tjmahr/GelmanHill/README.md

 ## BUGS vs. Stan

+I created this repository so that I could work through the book's examples as an RStudio project.
+Things have become slightly more complicated:
+The BUGS code in the book is effectively unsupported (in favor of Stan).

 I originally downloaded the materials from [Gelman's page][arm-page] and stored them in this repository.
 These files used BUGS for model fitting, so they represent the canonical computing materials for the first